 - Evian Mineral Water Facial Spray

-As a black woman, I would be remiss if I didn’t include this part as our hair maintenance is very important to us.
-I am natural and I love my braids.
+As a black woman, I would be remiss if I didn’t include this part as our hair maintenance is critical to us.
+I am natural, and I love my braids.
 I stopped being a product junkie years ago because it was cramping my style.
 Once again, I recommend that you simplify your routine because you can’t lug all those products around.
 I use products that have multiple uses for my hair and skin to keep things at a minimum (for example coconut oil removes my makeup, moisturizes my skin and hair), and remember travel sizes.

 How I Pack

 Packing cubes, love em!
 They are amazing and allow you to pack a lot of clothes, keep them organize and help with wrinkling.
-There are plenty of brands on the market; I purchased a set of 4 on Amazon and have had it for 2 years now and completed many trips with it.
+There are plenty of brands on the market; I purchased a set of 4 on Amazon and have had it for two years now and completed many trips with it.